 CPAG's experience in the welfare rights field is unrivalled and this is reflected in the quality of our trainers.
 All are working within the sector, some for CPAG and others as senior advisers and consultants.
 Many of them contribute regularly to leading publications and information resources for the sector, including our own highly regarded range of handbooks.

-Barbara Alexander is a welfare benefits adviser and trainer with over 20 years’ experience.
-She currently works at the Money Advice Unit of Hertfordshire County Council, and as a freelance trainer and adviser for a number of organisations including Refuge, Shelter and Gingerbread.
-She has been training for CPAG for nearly 10 years.
+Barbara Alexander is a welfare benefits adviser and trainer with over 20 years' experience.
+She currently works for the welfare rights team of a large county council and as a freelance trainer and adviser for a number of organisations including Refuge, Shelter and Gingerbread.

-Sarah Batty has 18 years’ experience in the Welfare Rights field covering advice, training, tribunal representation and policy.
-Sarah has worked in local authorities and third sector advice providers, and currently works in Social Housing in the North East.
+Sarah Batty has been working in the welfare rights field for nearly 20 years, covering advice, training, tribunal representation and policy.
+She has worked previously in social housing in the North East, and for local authorities and third sector advice providers.

 Barbara Donegan is a welfare rights worker at CPAG in Scotland and an author of the Welfare Benefits and Tax Credits Handbook.

 Moira Escreet is a welfare rights worker at CPAG in Scotland, working on the Disabled Children and Families project.
 She worked in frontline advice services from 1993 until 2021, mostly in social housing, so has first hand experience of many benefit changes over that time.